memfault/interrupt/_drafts/unit-test-mocking.md

 think it might be used by other teammates or in future tests, go ahead and move it to its own file.

+> If you want to generate CppUMock files automatically, check out the [CppUMockGen](https://github.com/jgonzalezdr/CppUMockGen) on Github.

 The [Memfault Firmware SDK](https://github.com/memfault/memfault-firmware-sdk) has a good example of a dedicated mock file, [mock_memfault_platform_debug_log.cpp](https://github.com/memfault/memfault-firmware-sdk/blob/master/tests/mocks/mock_memfault_platform_debug_log.cpp#L22-L34).